medanisjbara/w3m/doc/doc-dev/W3m Developper Manual.md

 | `cursorTop`                          | CURSOR_TOP                         | "Move cursor to the top of the screen"                                         |
 | `cursorMiddle`                       | CURSOR_MIDDLE                      | "Move cursor to the middle of the screen"                                      |
 | `cursorBottom`                       | CURSOR_BOTTOM                      | "Move cursor to the bottom of the screen"                                      |

+#### The main function
+Asside from defining variables, the main function does a bunch of things that I'm hoping to document step by step here.
+* First, the main function checks for the environment variable `GC_LARGE_ALLOC_WARN_INTERVAL`, if it's not set, then it gets set to 30000 by default.
+This apparently is responsible for how much is the maximum memory allocation for the program.
+* Initialise gc using `GC_INIT`
+* Sets the `die_oom` as a gc die out of memory based on the version of gcc used.
+* Unsets the locale `LC_ALL` in case language info codeset and m17n multilingualization both exist.
+It will also be unset in case [NLS](https://gcc.gnu.org/install/configure.html) is enabled.
+* In the case of [NLS](https://gcc.gnu.org/install/configure.html) being enabled, two functions that does nothing, this check was added in 2004 based on the change log but is apparently no longer needed.
+*

 #### Notes:
+* Note that the program uses `newTextList` as a type for the `NO_proxy_domains`, `fileToDelete` and `backend_batch_commands`.
+* The `newTextList` is defined in `textlist.h`, More on it later.
-The `main.c` file (and other files) contain a check for defined constants such as `DONT_CALL_GC_AFTER_FORK` and acts differently accordingly.
+* The `main.c` file (and other files) contain a check for defined constants such as `DONT_CALL_GC_AFTER_FORK` and acts differently accordingly.
 It uses this constant and another constant named `USE_IMAGE` which if they're defined, these sections of code will be activated
 ```C
 ...
 	char **getimage_args = NULL;